-Include a Parameter from an External Configuration File
+Include Parameters from an External Configuration File

-This method allows you to import a parameter from an external configuration file at a specified point in your configuration file.
-You can include a section or a single parameter in this way, but the value in the external file must exactly match what you want to use in your file.
+This method allows you to import one or more parameters from an external configuration file at a specified point in your configuration file.
+You can import a single parameter or use wildcards to specify multiple parameters.
+The parameter values in the external file must match what you want to use in your file.
+This method does not import the section heading, such as [License] in the following examples.

-To include a parameter from an external configuration file
+To include parameters from an external configuration file

 - 1. Open your configuration file in a text editor. - 2.
-Find the place in the configuration file where you want to add the parameter from the external configuration file. - 3.
-On a new line, type a left angle bracket (<), followed by the path to and name of the external configuration file, in quotation marks ("").
+Find the place in the configuration file where you want to add the parameters from the external configuration file. - 3.
+On a new line, type a left angle bracket (<), followed by the path of the external configuration file, in quotation marks ("").
 You can use relative paths and network locations.
-After the configuration file name, add the name of the configuration section name that contains the parameter, followed by the parameter name.
-For example:
+After the configuration file path, add the name of the section that contains the parameter, followed by the parameter name.
+For example: - < "license.cfg" [License] LicenseServerHost

-'''

-< "license.cfg" [License] LicenseServerHost

-'''